Repost from 2015. Edited, rewritten, and corrected.

 Like Laura’s Light, The Preacher reads quite a bit like the Bible.
 Don Hardman’s story is one of bondage to sin and deliverance from that sin through the blood of Jesus Christ.
 Also, like the Bible, it is littered with fictions and omissions.
 I will illustrate some of these fictions and omissions later.

-While the book is meant to be a biography of Don Hardman’s life, it is sparse on details, except for those details that paint Don in a favorable light.
+While the book is meant to be a biography of Don Hardman’s life, it is sparse on details, except for those that paint Don in a favorable light.
 In the preface, Laura states:

 I will endeavor to write about a man whom I watched God transform into literally another person over the last thirty-seven years.
 It is my desire not to glorify or make much of what he did when he was lost, but make much of his new life in Christ.